 '''

 typedef struct NETLOGON DELTA TRUSTED DOMAINS {

 RPC UNICODE STRING DomainName;

 ULONG NumControllerEntries;

 [size is(NumControllerEntries)]

 PRPC UNICODE STRING ControllerNames;

 SECURITY INFORMATION SecurityInformation;

 ULONG SecuritySize;

 [size is(SecuritySize)] UCHAR SecurityDescriptor;

 RPC UNICODE STRING DummyString1;

 RPC UNICODE STRING DummyString2;

-RPC_UNICODE_STRING DummyString3;
+RPC UNICODE STRING DummyString3;

 RPC UNICODE STRING DummyString4;

 ULONG TrustedPosixOffset;

 ULONG DummyLong2;

 ULONG DummyLong3;

 ULONG DummyLong4;

+} NETLOGON_DELTA_TRUSTED DOMAINS,

-} NETLOGON DELTA TRUSTED DOMAINS,
+PNETLOGON DELTA TRUSTED DOMAINS;

-PNETLOGON_DELTA_TRUSTED_DOMAINS;

 '''

 - DomainName: An RPC_UNICODE_STRING structure, as specified in [MS-DTYP] section 2.3.10, that contains the NetBIOS name of the trusted domain. - NumControllerEntries: Number of domain controller (DC) names listed in the ControllerNames field.<51> - ControllerNames: Pointer to an array of RPC_UNICODE_STRING structures, as specified in [MS-DTYP] section 2.3.10, that contain the NetBIOS names of the DCs in the trusted domain.
-The only restriction is the maximum value of the 32-bit unsigned integer enforced by RPC.<52> - SecurityInformation: A SECURITY_INFORMATION structure, as specified in [MS-DTYP] section 2.4.7, that specifies portions of a security descriptor about the trusted domain.

-SecuritySize: Size, in bytes, of the SecurityDescriptor field.

-SecurityDescriptor: Pointer to a SECURITY_DESCRIPTOR structure, as specified in [MS-DTYP] section 2.4.6 that describes the security settings for the trusted domain object.

-DummyString1: A STRING structure, defined in section 2.2.1.1.2, that MUST contain 0 for the Length field, 0 for the MaximumLength field, and NULL for the Buffer field.
+The only restriction is the maximum value of the 32-bit unsigned integer enforced by RPC.<52> - SecurityInformation: A SECURITY_INFORMATION structure, as specified in [MS-DTYP] section 2.4.7, that specifies portions of a security descriptor about the trusted domain. - SecuritySize: Size, in bytes, of the SecurityDescriptor field. - SecurityDescriptor: Pointer to a SECURITY_DESCRIPTOR structure, as specified in [MS-DTYP] section 2.4.6 that describes the security settings for the trusted domain object. - DummyString1: A STRING structure, defined in section 2.2.1.1.2, that MUST contain 0 for the Length field, 0 for the MaximumLength field, and NULL for the Buffer field.
 It is ignored upon receipt.
-The Netlogon usage of dummy fields is described in section 1.3.8.1.2.
+The Netlogon usage of dummy fields is defined in section 1.3.8.1.2.

-TrustedPosixOffset: The value that contains the POSIX offset for the trusted domain, as specified in [MS-ADTS] section 6.1.6.

-DummyLong2: MUST be set to zero and MUST be ignored on receipt.
-The Netlogon usage of dummy fields is described in section 1.3.8.1.2.
+- DummyString3: See definition for DummyString1. - DummyString4: See definition for DummyString1. - TrustedPosixOffset: The value that contains the POSIX offset for the trusted domain, as specified in [MS-ADTS] section 6.1.6. - DummyLong2: MUST be set to zero and MUST be ignored on receipt.
+The Netlogon usage of dummy fields is defined in section 1.3.8.1.2. - DummyLong3: See definition for DummyLong2.